cardokh/CFFP/docs/01-vision-and-purpose.md

 The platform may also demonstrate alternative interaction styles, such as a simplified mobile interface.

-The purpose of such interfaces is not to provide complete feature parity with the desktop experience, but rather to demonstrate that platform functionality can be exposed through multiple user interfaces using shared backend services and APIs.
+The purpose of such interfaces is not to provide complete feature parity with the desktop experience, but rather to demonstrate that platform functionality can be exposed through multiple user interfaces using shared platform capabilities.

 Initial mobile support, if implemented, is expected to be limited in scope and serve primarily as a proof of concept rather than a fully featured mobile experience.

+---

 # AI-Assisted Software Engineering